 - Meteorite Type: Iron

-- Band: Leather and lined in comfortable suede against the arm
+- Band: Leather , smooth and comfortable against the arm.
+18″ band.

 Iron meteorite, IVA